JustinGOSSES/wellio.js/README.md

 You can also find them on USGS and Kansas open data sites as is done in <a href="https://observablehq.com/@justingosses/a-notebook-using-wellio-js-wellioviz-js-for-quick-looks-of-la">this Observable notebook</a> that leverages wellio & wellioviz.

-## Wellio.js & Wellioviz.js
-<i>Wellioviz</i> is a companion to <i>wellio</i>!

-Where are <i>Wellio</i> is just concerned with the conversion of LAS 2.0 files into JSON, <i>Wellioviz</i> is concerned with making a visualization of the resulting JSON using d3.js v5.
-This means you can load, convert, and visualize well logs entirely on the web with front-end JavaScript.

-<a href="https://github.com/JustinGOSSES/wellioviz"><b>Find out more about WELLIOVIZ here</b></a>

 ## Example of LAS format and JSON formated well log data